osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 The response includes a status code and a response body.

 **Response body**
-A list of SdsUomQuantity objects.
+A list of SdsUomQuantity objects

 Example response body:
 ```json